 - On a national level, the requirements to teach English in China are overseen by the State Administration of Foreign Experts Affairs, or SAFEA.
 This state body sets the recommended requirements for all foreign workers looking to work in China.

 - On a local level, each province is free to enforce and interpret these requirements as they see fit, something that leads to some cities being more lenient than others when it comes to allowing foreigners to work.

-As of 2016, there are 3 primary and common requirements to teach in China:
+At the time of writing this, there are 4 primary and common requirements to teach English in China: